Financing Comfort and Efficiency

-Jim Heard and Misty Van Kennen love their historic home, but they “don’t like heating the outdoors, or wasting money that goes right up the chimney.”
+Jim and Misty love their historic home, but they “don’t like heating the outdoors, or wasting money that goes right up the chimney.”
 They knew a home performance project that cut their fuel use would make their home more comfortable and save them money in the long run, but they weren’t sure they had the cash flow to pay for a project up front.
 So when Camden voters approved Efficiency Maine’s long-term, low-interest PACE loan program, Jim saw it as “an incredible opportunity,” and called Evergreen Home Performance.

 Energy Advisor Brian Robinson used a blower door test to evaluate air leakage and an infrared survey to identify areas of heat loss where insulation was missing.
-Computer energy modeling helped to quantify the savings from improvements in the attic, basement, and sidewalls that would reduce air leakage and cut unnecessary energy loss.
+Computer energy modeling helped to quantify the savings from improvements in the attic, basement, and sidewalls that would reduce air leakage and energy loss.

 Air sealing and replacing ineffective fiberglass insulation with high performing cellulose dramatically improved the attic’s thermal barrier.
 Dense packing blown-in cellulose into empty sidewall cavities and insulating beneath a bay window made the house warmer and quieter.
 P.G.
 Willey replaced Jim & Misty’s leaky, inefficient hot water storage tank with an on-demand system that only draws energy when they actually need hot water.